 Prior to this pandemic, many adults viewed exercise as an add-on to their daily routines.
 Perhaps they stopped at the gym on the way to or from work or got a quick workout in during their lunch break.
 Exercise is often seen as personal time to reset away from family, which is one reason many people say they don’t have the time to exercise as often as they know they should.

-This is the perfect opportunity to remind clients that physical activity can instead be viewed as fun family experience when everyone plays, moves and laughs together.
+This is the perfect opportunity to remind clients that physical activity can instead be viewed as a fun family experience when everyone plays, moves and laughs together.
 Wouldn’t that be a fantastic tradition and lesson learned to carry forward once these trying times are a thing of the past?

 Resources